MEDICINAL USES FOR CHAMOMILE

 Howdy!
 I’m CeAnne (pronounced “see-ann”), co-owner of Farmhouse Teas and Grow Create Sip with my husband, The Farmer.
 We live on 1.85 acres in Oregon’s Cascade foothills with our four adopted kiddos, 40+ chickens, goats, sheep, and a dog.

-With 13 years as a home herbalist and over 11 years running Farmhouse Teas, we’ve crafted more than 60 unique tea blends, tinctures, and herbal mixes.
-We’ve served thousands of customers, helping many discover natural solutions for their health through herbs.
+With 13 years of experience as a home herbalist and over 11 years running Farmhouse Teas, we’ve crafted more than 60 unique blends, tincture mixes, and herbal mixes.
+Along the way, we’ve shared the joy of the art of blending and brewing herbs with thousands of families.

 — CeAnne & the Farmhouse Crew